lucascolley/lucascolley.github.io/lucascolley/content/_index.md

 You can read a bit [about me] on this website.

-For details of my Education and Experience, check out [my LinkedIn].
+For details of my education and professional experience, check out [my LinkedIn].

 To explore my contributions to software for Open Science, check out [my GitHub].